Table of Contents

-Leica Surveying Equipment has been equipped with a software package used to simplify the survey tasks.
+Leica Surveying Equipment has been equipped with a software package to simplify the survey tasks.
 Thus, it is fast and effective.
-The total station is an optical instrument that uses the electronic distance meter and the electronic transit theodolite in the building Construction Business.
+The Total Station is an optical instrument that uses the electronic distance meter and the electronic transit theodolite in the building Construction Business.

-Therefore, the Leica total stations can be used by a wide category of professionals, including engineers and archeologists; the total stations are also used in land surveying to record the manufactured features and topography.
+Therefore, the Leica total stations can be used by a broad category of professionals, including engineers and archeologists; the full stations are also used in land surveying to record the manufactured features and topography.

-There are numerous construction and surveying applications around, but Leica Total stations would be a great place for you to start if you are looking for one of the best options.
+There are numerous construction and surveying applications, but Leica Total stations would be an excellent place to start if you are looking for one of the best options.
 Total Stations are ideal instruments used in modern surveying.
-A total station (TS) or a total station theodolite (TST)n refers to the optical or the electronic instrument used in building construction and surveying.
+A total station (TS) or theodolite (TST)n refers to the optical or electronic device used in construction and surveying.

 What is Leica Surveying Equipment, and how does it works?

-The Total Station also works as an electronic theodolite or transit that is then integrated with the electronic distance meter or EDM and the internal data storage and the external data collector.
+The Total Station also works as an electronic theodolite or transit integrated with the electronic distance meter or EDM, internal data storage, and external data collector.

 So, how do these stations work?